What I Offer

 My work focuses on helping people discover and become who they truly are.
 I offer a safe and supportive environment for this self-discovery which leads to truth and freedom.

-The Alexander Technique helps that happen in sometimes amazing ways, and I also use other tools, often in combination with Alexander’s work.
+Among the modalities I employ in helping people discover who they really are is the Alexander Technique.
+The Technique helps ease and freedom happen in sometimes amazing ways, and I also use other tools, often in combination with Alexander’s work.

 Music has been my passion and the focus of my teaching for over 30 years.
 My own training was in piano, organ, voice, and theory, and I have worked in the church and in the academic arena as teacher, conductor, and performer

-I have also found that archetypes, story, and myth shape our lives in many ways, although we are usually unaware of the extent of their influence.
+In that and various other ways I have found that archetypes, story, and myth shape our lives in many ways, although we are usually unaware of the extent of their influence.
 Discovering our formative stories is crucial to knowing our True Selves because the archetypes from these stories are powerful agents at work within.

 Finally, The Language of Emotions by Karla McLaren has influenced me and my work in profound ways.
 Using my empathic skills to help you untangle from emotional ensnarement helps you to get the message the emotions are trying to convey, and thus honors these often mystifying energies for their role in making us safe and whole.